 The Origins of Brittany

-The Brittany is a French dog that is believed to have originated from the Brittany province (which incidentally is a great place to visit!).
-It is there that French hunters in the mid 1800’s decided to try and mix small spaniels (probably French Spaniel breeds and Welsh Spaniel breeds) in the area with English Setters.
+The Brittany is a French dog believed to have originated from the Brittany province (which is a great place to visit!).
+There, French hunters in the mid-1800s decided to try and mix small spaniels (probably French Spaniel breeds and Welsh Spaniel breeds) in the area with English settlers.
+The result was a “great” retriever with a super strong sense of smell that could be used to seek out small game and “point” to it so that his human master could then “score” the kill.

 What made the Brittany so…

 Valuable was that this “gundog” or pointing dog could be used in nearly any part of the country.
-Meaning that hunters all throughout the country from thickly forested areas to wide open grasslands soon began to value the Brittany for his many talents.
+This means that hunters throughout the country, from thickly forested areas to wide-open grasslands, soon began to value Brittany for his many talents.
+While it is true that we’re not sure who first had the “idea” to create this “mix,” we know that the Brittany was first recognized as a hunting or pointing dog breed in 1907.

-The Brittany comes to the U.S.A…
+Brittany comes to the U.S.A.

-In the beginning of this article, it’s really hard to find any “fault” with this particular dog breed which why it really was only a matter of time before the Brittany won the heart of America!
+In 1925, the first Brittany was brought to the United States.
+And even though there were plenty of hunters and sportsmen in the U.S. then, the “Brittany” wasn’t an immediate sensation.
+But as we said at the beginning of this article, it’s tough to find any “fault” with this particular dog breed, which is why it was only a matter of time before Brittany won the heart of America!

-Physical Characteristics of Brittany
+Physical Characteristics

-Brittany is a mid-sized dog that weighs between 30 to 45 pounds and stands about 17 to 20 inches tall.
-He going to have a short coat, usually of the color combinations of white and liver, white and orange or white and “roan”.
+Brittany is a mid-sized dog weighing 30 and 45 pounds and standing about 17 to 20 inches tall.
+He will have a short coat, usually of the color combinations of white and liver, white and orange, or white and “roan.”
+For those unfamiliar with what a Brittany looks like, it’s fair to say that they look a bit like an English Setter and the Welsh Springer Spaniel, which makes sense… right?

 Now…